aras62/vision-based-prediction/datasets/application/trajectory_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@mastersthesis{Majecka_2009,
+@InProceedings{Oh_2011_CVPR,
-    author = "Majecka, Barbara",
+    author = "Oh, Sangmin and Hoogs, Anthony and Perera, Amitha and Cuntoor, Naresh and Chen, Chia-Chih and Lee, Jong Taek and Mukherjee, Saurajit and Aggarwal, JK and Lee, Hyungtae and Davis, Larry and others", title = "A Large-Scale Benchmark Dataset For Event Recognition In Surveillance Video", booktitle = "CVPR",
-    title = "Statistical Models Of Pedestrian Behaviour In The Forum", school = "School of Informatics, University of Edinburgh", year = "2009"
+    year = "2011"
 }
 </pre>
 </details>